 We provide the first experimental demonstration that the type of objects to be quantified may drive the cognitive processes that animals use.
 Given the robust literature on nonhuman numerical cognitive abilities and the fact that many adaptive problems beyond foraging require sensitivity to quantities, we encourage further exploration of numerical cognition of non-food objects, making these studies of great interest to the readership of Biology Letters.

 Attached you will find the manuscript, figures, and supplementary materials.
 Additionally, we have posted the preregistration, raw data, and R code needed to replicate all our findings and figures at the Open Science Framework.
 We have posted a preprint of this article at PsyArXiv.
 This work is original and has not been previously published or submitted to another journal.
-This research is the culmination of my master’s work and I would appreciate this paper to be considered for the early career researcher competition.
+This research is the culmination of my master’s work and I would like to submit this paper for the early career researcher competition.

 Sincerely,